SMitra1993/.NETInterrogation/12 - Namespace.md

 ## **BitArray Class:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/12%20-%20Namespace.md#namespace-)

-Certainly!
 Here's an explanation of the constructors, methods, and properties of the BitArray class in C#:

 ### Constructors:
 1. **BitArray(Int32)**: Initializes a new instance of the BitArray class that can hold the specified number of bits, all set to false.